Urban Ponics Develops

 By 2030, the world will have 41 mega-cities with more than 10 million inhabitants.
-Increasing urbanization leads to increasing problems for the supply of food, clean water, waste management and people’s health.
-Mega-cities should become more self-sufficient, energy neutral and take care of sanitation and waste issues.
-Urban Ponics is a Dutch AG-tech company that develops and deploys new technologies and concepts related to this new Urban challenges.
+Increasing urbanization leads to increasing problems for the supply of food, clean water, waste management, and people’s health.
+Mega-cities should become more self-sufficient, energy neutral and take care of sanitation, and waste issues.
+Urban Ponics is a Dutch AG-tech company that develops and deploys new technologies and concepts related to these new Urban challenges.

 Joint Partnerships with professional growers, retail and foodservice in order to sell products according their nutritional content instead of selling per kilo.

 Nutritional Supplement and Natural Enhancer that stimulates the metabolism of plants, animals, and humans and boosts their immune system

 Sales and implementation of hybrid cultivation systems for the production of vegetables, fruits and herbs in Urban Areas.

 Is a new way of farming with the focus on the production of real nutritious food.
 Tests show that vegetables produced under the Full Spectrum Farming technique, contain more minerals, vitamins and anti-oxidants.

 It is not accurate to rate these products per kilo or per piece anymore.
 They should be rated for the nutrition they provide to us and we should be held accountable for it.Urban Ponics introduces the UP-equivalent; the sum of vitamins, minerals and trace-elements, obtained by measuring different biomarkers such as Carotenoids, vitamin K1, and other trace elements.

 The higher the UP-equivalent, the more nutritional value, the higher the price paid per product to the farmer and the healthier it is for the consumer.

 Consumers will pay for nutrition instead of paying for water and cellulose!